By using this site, you agree to the Privacy Policy and Terms of Use.

 The crossover trial by Salem and colleagues (Journal of the International Society of Sports Nutrition, 2026) tested a modified approach in 10 recreational male athletes.
 Unlike failed two-day protocols that spread doses evenly throughout the day, this study concentrated the entire first dose two hours before training.

-The protocol involved three days at 0.3 grams per kilogram of body weight daily.
+The Salem et al. protocol involved three days at 0.3 grams per kilogram of body weight daily.
 Day one required taking the full dose pre-exercise, while days two and three split the dose into thirds.
 This approach contrasts with established research by Harris et al. (Clinical Science, 1992) showing the standard five-to-seven-day loading phase at 20 grams daily.

 Previous studies, including work by Law and colleagues (Journal of Strength and Conditioning Research, 2009), demonstrated that two-day loading protocols were insufficient for performance benefits.
-The key difference may lie in the strategic pre-exercise timing rather than the shortened duration.

 Performance Metrics Show Broad Improvements